Jang-Boa/Research-Foundation-Retina/README.md

 ![alt text](image.png)
-## *"Introduction of Pre-trained Model using 0.1 Million Fundus Image and Validation for Abnormality and Multi-disease Classification"*
+## *"A Disease-Specific Foundation Model Using Over 100K Fundus Images: Release and Validation for Abnormality and Multi-Disease Classification on Downstream Tasks"*
 ---
 The repository is currently empty.
 All codes will be uploaded after publication.
 - contact: balinda@snu.ac.kr; boajang97@gmail.com